0xfrej/vlcb/README.md

 ## TODO
 - refactor
-  - iface holds the device and list of sockets
-  - each socket holds a pointer to enpoint (this should be the hw addr)
+  - each socket holds a pointer to endpoint (this should be the hw addr) - done
     - if no hw addr is set yet, can't communicate
   - each packet gets copied to each endpoint if endpoint can accept it (ideally figure out how to filter based on hw addr too)
   - need some way to setup hw addr, probably using a socket or something that will do the job.